emmajanedrews/base-template/_posts/2018-02-01-utilize-your-social-sphere-to-create-a-database.md

 These people don’t know you as a real estate agent.
 They know you as a farmer, a mechanic, a mother, a father, someone who coaches Little League, a teacher, a police officer, or firefighter.
 And they won’t see you as a real estate agent until you impress on them that you are a real estate agent.

-For most people, **their friends and family won’t begin to see them as a real estate agent for two or three years** because they don’t call them regularly, they don’t impress on them their professionalism.
+For most people, **their friends and family won’t begin to see them as a real estate agent for two or three years** because they don’t call them regularly; they don’t impress on them their professionalism.

 You can really shortcut that if you get a list of people started.
 You also need to use a CRM, or customer relationship management system.
 We use FirePoint.net, but there are a ton of them out there.
 The point of using a CRM is to create a system dedication to contacting your database every single month.
 If you do that, **it will pay dividends over the course of your career.**